 High-Need, High-Cost Patients

 HLC Position: HLC supports chronic disease prevention and management, which affect the Medicare population at disproportionate levels, as essential components of healthcare delivery through better public and private sector development of evidence-based wellness practices.
-As part of various value assessments intended to determine whether new and innovative treatments warrant coverage, HLC believes any new structure should include population health and the long-term benefits of health innovations as criteria over short-term financial concerns, to ensure that these new evaluations do not serve as unwarranted barriers to patient access.
+As various value assessments intended to determine whether new and innovative treatments warrant coverage, HLC believes any new structure should include population health and the long-term benefits of health innovations over short-term financial costs, to ensure that these innovations do not serve as unwarranted barriers to patient access.
 Lessons learned from new approaches within Medicare can help lead to more effective ways of preventing chronic disease.
-HLC also believes it is important to address social determinants of health and provide greater support for the transportation, nutrition, and other needs that can protect patient health and reduce the need for repeat hospitalization.
-More engagement of community health workers is needed to provide enhanced access to healthcare for patients in their homes as well as improved chronic care management.
+HLC also believes it is important to address social determinants of health and provide greater support for the transportation, nutrition, and other nonmedical needs that can protect patient health and reduce the need for repeat hospitalization.
+Our initial work has illuminated the need for standardized data collection to better identify individuals in need and the social determinants most affecting patients’ health and well-being.

 HLC Recent Activity:

 - In January, HLC released an SDOH report that outlines actionable recommendations to lawmakers, policymakers, and others at the federal, state, and local levels.

 - On January 7, HLC endorsed the “Leveraging Integrated Networks in Communities to Address Social Needs Act.”

 - On December 12, HLC issued a press release on the Food and Drug Administration’s (FDA) emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine.

 - On December 11, HLC joined the COVID-19 Vaccine Education and Equity Project.
 The project focuses on increasing confidence in the COVID-19 vaccine.